fbpx

 To sustain CAMM and its mission to support the Shrine and the Vincentians, Fr.
 Skelly instituted a fee-based membership program.

 This program remains a significant part of CAMM’s financial resources, which relies on the enrollment of living or deceased members.
 In Fr.
 Skelly’s time, this was done by “promoters,” who paid an annual fee of 25 cents for each person they enrolled.
 Today, we no longer have “promoters,” but we still rely on the generosity of people who enroll themselves, as well as friends and family members, to Mary’s Miraculous Medal Family.
-Each person enrolled shares in every Mass offered by the Vincentians throughout the year.
+Each person enrolled shares in Masses offered by the Vincentians during the year.
 Members also receive a Miraculous Medal, a magazine subscription, a membership card, and a membership booklet.

 The answer is simple: deliver solid messaging through aligned initiatives, events, and programs.
-To help engage new and future communities of Catholics in learning about Mary and her Miraculous Medal (click here to read “A Medal that Changed the World”), we’ve established youth and young adult ministries programs; organized events for community engagement; collaborated with cultural faith communities to build “mini” shrines; and expanded our communications strategies.
+To help engage new and future communities of Catholics in learning about Mary and her Miraculous Medal (click here to read “A Medal that Changed the World”), we’ve established our Beyond Sunday® program; organized events for community engagement; collaborated with cultural faith communities to build “mini” shrines; and expanded our communications strategies.

 CAMM I AM